-- Reviewed, approved and endorsed to the Board of Directors for final approval, the financial audited statements of 2019. - Reviewed and monitored management's process of IFRS implementation and development. - · Reviewed and approved the internal control report 2019 for submission to the National Bank of Cambodia. - Reviewed the internal audit reports and analysed any unusual trends or incidents. - Reviewed and approved the job description for Group Chief Internal Audit Officer. - · Reviewed and approved the incentive scheme targets for Group Chief Internal Audit Officer and endorsed to the Board for final approval. - Reviewed and approved the internal audit plan for fiscal year 2021. - · Reviewed and approved TOR of BACO and recommended to the Board for final approval. - Discussed and selected audit firm as the Bank's external auditor of the year 2021. - Reviewed the following policies: Audit Policy, Dividend Policy, Internal Control Policy and Corporate Disclosure Policy. - Reviewed and approved 2020 interim financial statement for March, June and September and endorsed to the Board of Directors for final approval.
+- Reviewed, approved, and endorsed to the Board of Directors for final approval, the financial audited statements of 2019. - Reviewed and monitored management's process of IFRS implementation and development. - Reviewed and approved the internal control report 2019 for submission to the National Bank of Cambodia. - Reviewed the internal audit reports and analysed any unusual trends or incidents. - Reviewed and approved the job description for Group Chief Internal Audit Officer. - Reviewed and approved the incentive scheme targets for Group Chief Internal Audit Officer and endorsed to the Board for final approval.

+- Reviewed and approved the internal audit plan for fiscal year 2021. - Reviewed and approved TOR of BACO and recommended to the Board for final approval. - Discussed and selected audit firm as the Bank's external auditor for the year 2021. - Reviewed the following policies: Audit Policy, Dividend Policy, Internal Control Policy, and Corporate Disclosure Policy. - Reviewed and approved 2020 interim financial statement for March, June, and September and endorsed to the Board of Directors for final approval.

-1.2 Board Remuneration and Nomination Committee (BRENCO)
+Board Remuneration and Nomination Committee (BRENCO)

-No Name Position Appointing Date Number of Attending the Meeting Total Number of Meetings 1 Mr. Van Sou leng Chairman 29 September 2020 02 05 2 Drs.
-Pieter Kooi Member 29 September 2020 05 05 3 Mr. Ian S. Lydall Member 26 June 2019 05 05
+No Name Position Date of Appointment Number of Meetings Attended Total Number of Meetings 1 Mr. Van Sou leng Chairman September 29, 2020 2 5 2 Drs.
+Pieter Kooi Member September 29, 2020 5 5 3 Mr. Ian S. Lydall Member June 26, 2019 5 5